gcallah/Emu86/README.md

 This project has now been expanded to emulating x86 assembler in Jupyter notebooks: [Emu86 Kernel](https://github.com/gcallah/Emu86/blob/master/kernels/README.md)

-# Emu86
-This project will emulate an x86 assembler in Python, as a learning tool for students.

-This project has now been expanded to emulating x86 assembler in Jupyter notebooks: [Emu86 Kernel](https://github.com/gcallah/Emu86/blob/master/kernels/README.md)

 ## To Run (Bypassing Docker)
 Create and activate the virtual environment
 ```